mcardinali-data/AID-PRIGSHARE/README.md

 The script requires the input of addresses of individuals (point layer).
 Other inputs are only necessary for specific calculations (see input parameters below).

+---
+## BEFORE YOU BEGIN
 The validity of the algorithm output will depend on the validity of the input layers provived.
-Please check the PRIGSHARE Reporting Guidelines for common sources of bias in green space assessment.
+Please check the PRIGSHARE Reporting Guidelines for common sources of bias in green space assessment and use the guidelines to eliminate noise from your data as much as possible.

-Preferred Reporting Items in Green Space Health Research.
+> Preferred Reporting Items in Green Space Health Research.
 Guiding Principles for an interdisciplnary field (Cardinali et al 2023a). doi: ....

----

 If you used AID-PRIGSHARE in your research, please cite the following paper:

-AID-PRIGSHARE: Automatization of Indicator Development in Green Space Health Research in QGIS.
+> AID-PRIGSHARE: Automatization of Indicator Development in Green Space Health Research in QGIS.
 Accompanying Script to the PRIGSHARE Reporting Guidelines.
 (Cardinali et al 2023b), doi...

 ---